 Remember a few weeks ago when I told you that I suck at wrapping fresh rolls?

 I’ve been cheating by making collard wraps instead, but I finally decided that it was time to get over my fear and make some salad rolls.

 I think we can all agree that I still have a long ways to go in perfecting my wrapping technique, but luckily these Papaya Salad Rolls taste awesome anyway.

 I first had papaya salad when I was visiting Thailand back in 2011.
-Wow, I can’t believe that was actually 6 years ago now!
+Wow, I can’t believe how quickly the years have gone by.

 But, before I left for that trip, I made papaya salad rolls.

 I order it almost every time I go out to Thai food, which usually means I then can’t finish my entree (helllooooo leftovers!).

 The times I don’t order papaya salad, I order salad rolls.

 I think we can all agree that the best part of salad rolls in the dipping sauce.

 These papaya salad rolls just wouldn’t be complete without this amazing peanut sauce!